What is TDRA?

 What is the planning process for TDRA?

-- In December 2023, Thames Water officially bypassed local planning authority to fast track the scheme through the National Infrastructure planning route.
+In December 2023, Thames Water officially bypassed local planning authority to fast track the scheme through the National Infrastructure planning route.
 This means they will make the application for development via the Planning Inspectorate.
-Thames Water hope to make this application sometime in 2026

 Check out our news to see the latest updates